Khan/structuredjs/README.md

 ### Tests

-Run structured.js tests with `npm test`
+Run structured.js tests with `npm test` or by opening browser-test/index.html.